-Many marketing companies actively seek research on what customers want to know about the brands they consistently buy from.
+Many marketing companies in Melbourne actively seek research on what customers want to know about the brands they consistently buy from.
 The research showed that customers consistently wanted brands to answer these four questions:

 Are they liked or even better loved?